 Education and Outreach Programme

-We have established a successful track record in supporting emerging and mid-career artists and we have a well regarded academic reputation at post-graduate level and beyond.
-As the arts generally get cut back in schools and colleges, we now want to work with and inspire the younger generation.
-Our research and focus group sessions have proved that there is demand for this.
-Teachers are keen to help us devise new ways to interpret the collection.
-We will appoint an Education and Outreach Officer to lead a new programme.
+We have a successful track record in supporting emerging and mid-career artists and a well regarded academic reputation at post-graduate level and beyond.
+As the arts generally get cut back in schools and colleges, we now want to work with, and inspire, the younger generation.
+Our research and focus group sessions have proved the demand for this.
+Teachers are keen to help us devise new ways to share and interpret the contemporary heritage at CASS.
+An Education and Outreach Officer will lead a new programme.
 Plans include building an outdoor work station, developing audio guides and ‘art boxes’, educational film material and a new volunteer training programme.

 In order to meet museum industry standards, we need to survey, catalogue and digitise the archive.
-We will hire an Archivist to carry out this important task, allowing more people, and a wider range of people to engage with our unique heritage.
-Other costs to bear include new collections management software and conservation and storage materials.
+An archivist will carry out this important task, allowing more people, and a wider range of people, to engage with our unique heritage.
+Material requirements include include new collections management software and conservation and storage materials.

-To make a donation towards the INSPIRE project, please contact Laura Brown, Development Director, email@example.com, 01243 531 852, for further information including budgets and acknowledgement opportunities.
+To make a donation towards the INSPIRE Project, please contact Laura Brown, Development Director, email@example.com, 01243 531 852, for further information including funding and acknowledgement opportunities.

 Download press release here.